g2v-optics/G2VPico/README.md

 pip install git+https://git@github.com/g2v-optics/G2VPico.git@main
 ```
 ## Examples
 Example scripts are available in the _examples_ directory.
+Please note that the _examples_ directory will not be installed with the setup but can be downloaded through GitHub.

 ## Simple Demo
 ```python